pmchatterjee98/reminder-as-a-service/replit.md

 - **Contact Data Security:** Email/phone/WhatsApp encrypted with Fernet; email also hashed with SHA-256.
 - **Onboarding Flow:** First-time users complete profile setup (name, username, contact info) and consent preferences.
 - **User Profile System:** Each user has a unique username and display name, stored in encrypted database.
-- **Logout Flow:** Clicking logout displays the Replit Auth login screen with the username of the logged-out account shown (e.g., "Sign in as username to continue").
-This helps users identify which account to sign in with.
-Since RAAS uses Replit Auth, signing in again will immediately restore your session if you're still authenticated with Replit.
+- **Logout Flow:** Clicking logout shows a confirmation screen with two options: (1) "Return to RAAS" which auto-logs you back in if still authenticated with Replit, or (2) "Log Out of Replit" to fully sign out.
+Clear explanation of Replit Auth behavior helps users understand auto-login and account switching.

 **Feature Specifications:**
 - **Automatic 24-Hour Reminders:** All tasks within 24 hours of their due date automatically trigger reminders.